Super Fly (soundtrack): Production and release

-Release
+The album was primarily written by Mayfield from a basement apartment in Chicago while undergoing a trial separation from his wife and children.
+Mayfield drew on his own experience to relate to the film and so inform his songwriting, telling Rolling Stone "I didn't have to leave my neighborhood to understand what Super Fly was about."
+Mayfield was at odds with how the pitfalls of drug use were addressed by the film - per his second wife, Altheida Mayfield, "Curtis thought ‘Super Fly’ was a commercial to sell cocaine and he wanted to turn that around.
+That was his main purpose there, to say ‘This is nothing pretty.’".
+This informed the album's lyrics, which were centered on the ills of a culture that the film depicted on more ambiguous terms.

-Super Fly was originally released in 1972 on Curtom Records in both LP and eight-track formats.
-It also featured distribution in countries outside of the United States, including Italy, Germany, France, Canada, and the United Kingdom.
-On November 11, 1997, Rhino Records released a 25th Anniversary collection of the album with a bonus disc of demo versions of songs, radio spots, and interviews.
-In 1999, Rhino Records reissued the album with two bonus tracks.
+Super Fly was originally released in 1972 on Curtom Records in both LP and eight-track formats, three weeks prior to the release of the accompanying film, with additional distribution handled throughout Europe and Asia by Buddah Records.The release was complicated by a dispute with arranger Johnny Pate over songwriting credit on the song "Think", which would mark the end of Mayfield and Pate's working relationship.
+On November 11, 1997, Rhino Records released a 25th Anniversary collection of the album with a bonus disc of demo versions of songs, radio spots, and interviews with Mayfield discussing his writing process, and a 1999 reissue of the album included new mixes of "Freddie's Dead" and "Superfly" as bonus tracks.

-On December 11, 2001, the British record label Charly Records re-released the album with several bonus tracks.

-Reception, sales and legacy
+Sales and reception

-Music critics lauded Super Fly.
-The album was RIAA certified Gold within three months of release.
-Rolling Stones Bob Donat was favorable of Mayfield's anti-drug and self-liberation themes, and called Super Fly "not only a superior, imaginative soundtrack, but fine funky music as well and the best of Curtis Mayfield's four albums made since he left the Impressions".
-Rock critic Robert Christgau of The Village Voice gave the album an A− and lauded Mayfield's songwriting.
-Christgau also wrote that "these songs speak for (and to) the ghetto's victims rather than its achievers (cf. 'The Other Side of Town', on Curtis), transmitting bleak lyrics through uncompromisingly vivacious music.
-Message: both candor and rhythm are essential to our survival".
-Robin Katz of Disc praised the album stating to not mistake the album as a "big bad blaring instrumental LP.
-This is Curtis Mayfield combining a fine musical message with gentle vocals but powerful lyrics." and that the "nine tracks on the album and what never fails to amaze me is how Mayfield balances his instrumental work and lyrics without overdoing either.
-It is a touchy situation, but Mayfield handles it brilliantly."The album itself as well as songs "Freddie's Dead" and "Junkie Chase" received nominations at the 15th Annual Grammy Awards.
+Super Fly was RIAA certified Gold within three months of release for reaching 500,000 in album sales in the U.S., with some outlets reporting global sales of 1.5 million.
+The album released to universal acclaim, with Rolling Stones Bob Donat calling it "not only a superior, imaginative soundtrack, but fine funky music as well and the best of Curtis Mayfield's four albums made since he left the Impressions".
+Rock critic Robert Christgau of The Village Voice gave the album an A− and lauded Mayfield's songwriting, writing that "these songs speak for (and to) the ghetto's victims rather than its achievers (cf. 'The Other Side of Town', on Curtis), transmitting bleak lyrics through uncompromisingly vivacious music."
+Robin Katz of Disc praised the album stating to not mistake it as a "big bad blaring instrumental LP.
+This is Curtis Mayfield combining a fine musical message with gentle vocals but powerful lyrics" and "[N]ine tracks on the album and what never fails to amaze me is how Mayfield balances his instrumental work and lyrics without overdoing either.
+It is a touchy situation, but Mayfield handles it brilliantly."The album itself as well as songs "Freddie's Dead" and "Junkie Chase" received nominations at the 15th Annual Grammy Awards, with the former also performed at the ceremony.